TRAINING SHIPS were a way of life — and a hard one — in the Gareloch from 1869 for 54 years.

 He said: “One morning ritual was climbing up one side of the rigging and then down the other — right over the top with an officer with a cane at your back and a belting for the last boy down.”

-There is a gravestone for the boys of the Cumberland and Empress in Rhu Churchyard, next to that of Comet steamship pioneer Henry Bell.
+There is a gravestone for the boys of the two vessels in Rhu Churchyard, next to that of Comet steamship pioneer Henry Bell.

 The inscription reads: “The Cumberland Training Ship was moored off Rhu in 1869 and served as such until destroyed by fire but without loss of life on the early morning on 13 February 1889.